BerkeleyLibrary/galc-ui/README.md

    - `brew install corepack`
    - `corepack enable`

-3. Ensure that the [galc-api](https://github.com/BerkeleyLibrary/galc-api) back end is available and running on port 3000.
+2. Ensure that the [galc-api](https://github.com/BerkeleyLibrary/galc-api) back end is available and running on port 3000.

-4. In the project root directory:
+3In the project root directory:

    1. install the dependencies: